shakfu/py-js/README.md

 ## Overview

-`py/js`, started out as an attempt (during a covid-19 lockdown), to get a basic python3 external for max, and then evolved into a flexible framework for using python3 in max.
+`py`, started out as an attempt (during a covid-19 lockdown), to get a basic python3 external for max, and then evolved into a flexible framework for using python3 in max.

 There are two implementation 'flavours':